ibmresilient/resilient-community-apps/fn_hibp/README.md

     #hibp_proxy_https=
     hibp_api_key=< Have I Been Pwned API Key>

-As of recent July 2019 changes, HIBP released v3 of the API (deprecating v2) and now requires a for-fee API Key (see https://haveibeenpwned.com/API/Key)
+As of recent July 2019 changes, HIBP released v3 of the API (deprecating v2) and now requires a for-fee API Key (see https://haveibeenpwned.com/API/Key).
+This API key will need to **manually** be added to the app.config file.

-Version 2.0.0 of Have I Been Pwned includes a modification to the message destination.
-The message destination name has changed from fn_hibp to hibp_fn.
-The payload return has also been modified to improve the overall logic of both Have I Been Pwned functions.
-These changes include the incorporation of resilient-lib and the return of the post-processing script modified from results.Breaches to results.content["Breaches"].
+Version 2.0.0 of Have I Been Pwned includes a modification to the returned payload.
+These changes include the incorporation of resilient-lib and results from the post processing script modified from *results.Breaches* to *results.content["Breaches"]*.

 ## Function Inputs:
 | Function Name | Type | Required | Example |